MatthiasGwiozda/shopping-list/documentation/usage.md

 # Start the app for the first time
 Start the exe - file with the name `shopping-list.exe`, which can be found in the unpacked zip folder.

-As this app is only a freetimeproject, windows tells you that this programm may be a threat.
+As this app is only a freetimeproject and no code signing certificate is used, windows tells you that this programm may be a threat.
 Allow the start of the app if you want to use it.

 # Menu - Items